bearpaw/pytorch-pose/README.md

 | -------- | -----| -------- | ----- | ----- | ---- | ------|------ | ---- |
 | hg4      | 96.28| 92.34    | 82.60 | 78.10 | 83.42| 77.96 | 73.62 | 83.58|

+##### Evaluate with Python

+You may also evaluate the result by running `python evaluation/eval_PCKh.py` to evaluate the predictions.
+It will produce exactly the same result as that of the MATLAB.

 ### Training
 Run the following command in terminal to train a single stack of hourglass network on the MPII human pose dataset.